 - If you have done a Parental Intake with one of our Clinical Psychologists and it has been recommended for your child to start CBT as part of a therapeutic approach.

-- Marie will bring Parents in for the first part of the session to get to know the family setup better and to start working with the family.
+- Therapist will bring Parents in for the first part of the session to get to know the family setup better and to start working with the family.
 All Therapy provided to young children has to be done in conjunction with parents so essentially your child will be receiving therapy while parents will be receiving parenting approaches to help their child with the difficulty they are having at this present time.

-- CBT Sessions are normally block booked for 6 sessions initially and then move to once every two weeks or once a month again this is agreed upon in conjunction with Marie and Parents.
+- CBT Sessions are normally block booked for 6 sessions initially and then move to once every two weeks or once a month again this is agreed upon in conjunction with Therapist and Parents.

 Children who have anxiety can worry about many different things.
 They can be thinking about the “what if’s….what might’s…..what could’s”.
 They can worry a lot about whether they are good enough at school, have enough friends, etc. They may be apprehensive about trying new things for example going for sleep overs, or may give up an activity that they have started because they don’t think they are good enough.